 The week following finals, 11 students and myself traveled via mini van to Atlanta, Georgia to volunteer for three different services, Open Hand, 180 Degree Farms, and Jerusalem House.
 While we were there we also had endless opportunities to explore downtown Atlanta and create new friendships along the way.

 From this point on throughout the week we were highly involved in our volunteer service partners and I can truthfully say that I have a brand new perspective on community health in the sense of foods and portions.
-Our first service partner of the week was called Open Hand. open Hand is a company that cooks, packages, and delivers food to those with health impairments such as diabetes or cancer.
-While volunteering with Open Hand Atlanta, we were able to utilize their assembly line to scoop the portioned meals, place them on the machine, plastic wrap them, place a label off ingredients on them, and place the, on a tray to prepare them to be bagged for delivery.
-This process was one that required each and every member to be of importance which I personally truly appreciated.
+Our first service partner of the week was called Open Hand.
+Open Hand is a company that prepares, packages, and delivers food to those with health impairments such as diabetes or cancer.
+While volunteering with Open Hand Atlanta, we were able to utilize their assembly line to prepare the portioned meals, place them on the machine, plastic wrap them, place a label off ingredients on them, and place them on a tray before being bagged for delivery.
+This process was one that required each and every member to be of importance which I, personally, truly appreciated.
 This organization packages 2,000 containers of food and delivers them every single day.

 Through the workers and the various amounts of volunteer groups they have every single day, this organization helps those in need to eat and remain healthy.
 While we were at Open Hand, we also got to help package the patients’ weekly grocery bags that the company sends them which is filled with copious amounts of fruits and vegetables.
 Working with Open Hand was a really amazing experience because of how fast-paced and up-beat each and every member was every day of work.
 It felt so accomplishing being able to help out with this company just knowing how many packages of food is helping just that many people in one day of volunteering there.